gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 The Okta service will monitor these approval requests and take appropriate action based on the request and the resource targeted.

+There are several different methods to implement, as different applications have different methods of elevating access.

-#### Method 1: Explicit API approval per user
+#### Application approval (top priority)

+When an approval request has been accepted for an application, the Okta service will assign the user to the application.
+When the approval is rescinded, the user will be removed from the application.

-##### Group approval
+#### Group approval

 When an approval request has been accepted for a group, the Okta service assign the user to the given group using the API.
 When the approval is rescinded, the user will be removed from the group.

-##### Application approval

-When an approval request has been accepted for an application, the Okta service will assign the user to the application.
-When the approval is rescinded, the user will be removed from the application.

-#### Method 2: Teleport SAML/OIDC IdP
+#### Teleport SAML/OIDC IdP

-The general mechanism for this method involves using an identity provider from within Teleport that Okta can use for authentication.
+The general mechanism for this method involves using an identity provider from within Teleport ([associated RFD](https://github.com/gravitational/teleport.e/pull/668)) that Okta can use for authentication.
 We can use this to create special, temporary users within Okta that will only authenticate for a limited amount of time and only have specific rules and allowances configured for them.